Grammar

 information questions

-To ask an information question, simply replace the information you with to know with "semi".
+To ask an information question, simply replace the information you with to know with "vemi".

-If possible put "semi" in the first item of the sentence, though this is not a strict requirement.
+If possible put "vemi" in the first item of the sentence, though this is not a strict requirement.

 ..
 Where